Creating A To Do List In WordPress

 Show Date Completed

-If this option is enabled, completion dates will display for your to-do items.
+Enabling this option displays completion dates for your to-do items.

 Show Deadline